sezzle/sezzle-merchant-resources/Widgets/FAQs.md

 Yes, we can set minimum and maximum thresholds for displaying the widgets.
 When setting a threshold, please keep in mind your product prices and AOV.
 It is advisable to instead show the widgets on all prices but update the language to state the threshold.
 A widget minimum or maximum does not prevent a customer from checking out with Sezzle outside of the approved range.
 Please specify if a gateway minimum is also needed.

 ## Can I hide/show the widgets by country?
-Yes, the chrome extension has options for US, CA, or both.
+Yes, the Chrome Extension has options for US, CA, or both.
 We can also add additional countries to your widget white-list upon request.

 ## Can I hide the widget based on selected currency?
 Yes, we can hide the widget based on the selected currency by adding a custom function that listens for changes and updates the widget's display settings accordingly.

 ## Can the widgets be disabled?
-Yes, you can disable the widget at any time, or enable them again as needed through the chrome extension.
+Yes, you can disable the widget at any time, or enable them again as needed through the Chrome Extension.

 ## How do I know the correct Sezzle script is installed on my website?
 You can easily verify whether the correct Sezzle script is present in the website by going to Inspect Elements and/or View Page Source and search for `widget.sezzle` then verify whether it is reflecting the correct Merchant ID for this website URL, which can be found in the <a href="https://dashboard.sezzle.com/merchant/settings/business" target="_blank">Business Settings</a> of your Sezzle Merchant Dashboard.
 To add or edit the widget script, see the code snippet and instructions in the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Setup Checklist</a> of your Sezzle Merchant Dashboard.